quarkhopper/Pyromania_2/README.md

 The HSV color of a flame when the controlling vector field force is at its minimum (flame_dead_force).
 #### Performance (boomness)
 Allows you to choose from parameters that match the kind of performance you need.
 The principle means of adjusting the scale and quality of fire and explosion effects.
+#### Physical damage modifier (physical_damage_factor)
+Allows you to adjust how much damage is inflicted from contact with the flame effects.
+This effectively controls how many "holes" are created in solid objects from collisions with the field.
+Damage will still occur due to shapes being thrown around and from fire.
+Rockets will still create a penetrator hole.
 ### Bomb tool options
 #### Maximum radius of random explosions (max_random_radius)
 Sets a bounding box for where a random explosion can spawn to a box centered on the player with sides this far from the player.